 - Serve on their own as an appetizer, or as a main dish over rice.

-- For slow cooker method, place meatballs in the slow cooker and pour sauces over.
-Stir ingredients together and cook on low for a few hours or until ready to serve.
+- For slow cooker method, stir sauces together in the pot, then add meatballs and stir to coat.
+Cover and cook on low for 2-3 hours or until heated through and ready to serve.
 Stir again just before serving.

 Just have to tell you, made these for Christmas and New Years made a dbl batch each time.
 Totally gone!!
 Everyone loved them!
 Not too spicy not too sweet.
 So easy to make too!!
 Thank you!
 Will use this often!